-The mechanism proposed in this work is a very general effect that may find evidence beyond photosynthetic organisms.
-Microscopically, suppression of electron tunneling over a prolonged period of time produces abnormally high concentrations of certain reactants in biochemical processes which may slow down the reactions and induce irreversible mutations, \emph{e.g.}, in DNA molecules.
-In a larger scope and on a much longer time scale, regional and temporal patterns of accumulation of solar-radiation-related mutations may constitute a dynamic factor behind non-gradual morphological changes of species,\cite{muller2003,gould1977} serving as an example of macroscopic irreversibility from microscopic reversibility.
+Photo-blockade is a fundamental quantum effect that may find evidence beyond photosynthetic organisms.
+At the molecular level, suppressed electron tunneling over a prolonged period of time produces abnormal concentrations of certain reactants which may slow down biochemical processes and induce irreversible mutations, \emph{e.g.}, in a DNA sequence.
+In a larger scope and on a much longer time scale, regional and temporal patterns of solar-radiation related mutations may constitute a dynamic factor behind punctuated morphological evolution of biological species~\cite{gould1977}.